Rancho Quemado, Costa Rica.

 Duration: 3 hours

-Accompanied by a local Spanish guide, English depending on availability.
+Accompanied by a local Spanish or English speaking guide, depending on availability.

 Light refreshments included.